Attributing Responsibility in AI-Induced Incidents: A Computational Reflective Equilibrium Framework for Accountability: Computational Reflective Equilibrium to Accountability

 \end{proposition}

+A further consideration concerns the scope of the surveyed population \cite{rea2014designing}.
+Depending on the application, surveys may target local communities directly impacted, national or regional populations that share legal and cultural contexts, or global populations to emphasize universality.
+Each choice has distinct implications: local surveys provide contextual sensitivity, while broader populations support generality and fairness.
+The scope must therefore be explicitly justified, and the societal trade-offs of each choice must be made transparent.

-The activation value can be derived by assessing people's acceptance of a specific claim through surveys, seeking expert opinions, referring to regulatory suggestions, or consulting academic research.
+In practice, the activation value can be derived by assessing people's acceptance of a specific claim through surveys, seeking expert opinions, referring to regulatory suggestions, or consulting academic research.
+In many contexts, a hybrid approach that combines public and expert input provides a more balanced and legitimate foundation for initialization.
 The integration of public preference aims to translate the intuitions and beliefs of individuals into practical data, thereby contributing to the balancing process.
 This approach aligns with the framework in medical ethics \cite{beauchamp2003methods}, emphasizing autonomy, beneficence, nonmaleficence, and justice principles, all of which are closely related to the well-being and perspectives of the people involved.
-However, it is worth noting that the quantitative survey should have a sufficient sample size to draw a conclusion and should be distributed to each population fairly to eliminate potential bias.
+However, it is worth noting that the quantitative survey should have a sufficient sample size to draw a conclusion and should be designed carefully to explicitly account for factors such as population scope, fairness in representation, and the balance between public and expert input to eliminate potential bias.
 Otherwise, the results could incline towards particularity rather than universality \cite{dunn2012toward}.